SebastianRaiquenParisi/alkemyJS/README.md

 # Alkemy Javascript Challenge

-Although the proyect didn't specify i should create a database, I feel that it makes the proyect more organized and created it anyways with mysql.
+Although the proyect didn't specify i should use nextjs, I see this as an oportunity to learn more about react and enrich my portfolio as a fullstack developer.